zenangst/Spots/README.md

 When your view conforms to **SpotConfigurable**, you need to register it with a unique identifier for that view.

-You register your view on the component that you want to display it.
+You register your view on the component that you want to display it in.

 ```swift
 ListSpot.register(view: MyAwesomeView.self, identifier: “my-awesome-view”)